SM 18x300 [2xM5] / N42 - magnetic roller

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Wide application in advanced technologically fields – are utilized in HDD drives, electric motors, medical apparatus or other advanced devices.
+- Key role in the industry of new technologies – are utilized in hard drives, electric motors, medical apparatus and other advanced devices.

 Disadvantages of neodymium magnets: